python-intelhex/intelhex/Readme.txt

 	>>> from intelhex import IntelHex	# 1
 	>>> h = IntelHex("foo.hex")		# 2
-	>>> h.readfile()			# 3
-	>>> h.tobinfile("foo.bin")		# 4
+	>>> h.tobinfile("foo.bin")		# 3

 In second line we are create instance of class.
-Constructor has one parameter: name of HEX file or file object.
-For reading and decoding content of HEX file we need to invoke ``readfile()`` method (see line 3 in example above).
+Constructor has one optional
+parameter: name of HEX file or file object.
-It returns True if file processed successful, or False if some error detected.
+Specified file automatically read and decoded.

 Class IntelHex has 3 methods for converting content of HEX file into binary form (see line 4 in example above):